mindee/mindee-api-dotnet/README.md

     .LoadDocument(new FileInfo(filePath))
     .ParseAsync(myEndpoint);

-// Print a summary of the predictions System.Console.WriteLine(response.Document.ToString());
+// Print a summary of all the predictions System.Console.WriteLine(response.Document.ToString());

-// Print the document-level predictions
+// Print only the document-level predictions
 // System.Console.WriteLine(response.Document.Inference.Prediction.ToString());
 ```